TzeHimSung/AcmDailyTraining/Algorithm_Class_Homework/Chapter_4&5.md

         \end{matrix}
     \right] \tag{4}
 $$
-In this way, we can get a matrix for the situation of $n$ teams easily:
+In this way, we can construct a matrix for the situation of $n$ teams easily:
 $$
 \left[
         \begin{matrix}
             1 & 2 & \cdots & n-1 & n \\
             2 & 1 & \cdots & n & n-1 \\